bvibber/ogv.js/README.md

  * IE/Edge now uses Range-based chunking instead of MSStream for better proxy compatibility
  * Fix for start of file when returned buffers are small
  * Fix ended event for reals
+ * Fix end state when using muted audio
 * 1.1.2-alpha.5 - 2016-06-04
  * updated audio-feeder to 0.4.2 with IE and Web Audio fixes
  * fix for hanging playback in certain threading conditions